pmc-community/jekyll-site-template/doc-contents/doc-contents.md

 {% include elements/alert.html class="warning" content="These folders must not be removed as they are used for specific purposes when building the site." %}

 # Doc init
-After cloning or downloading **[Docaroo repository](https://github.com/pmc-community/jekyll-site-template){: target="_blank" }** it is needed to setup your documentation roor folder (`doc-contents`).
+After cloning or downloading **[Docaroo repository](https://github.com/pmc-community/jekyll-site-template){: target="_blank" }** it is needed to setup your documentation root folder (`doc-contents`).
 Remove the default one (which contains this documentation) and replace it with the one found in the `start-up` folder, having the structure shown below.

 {% DirStructure start-up/doc-contents %}